DMARC on autopilot. You're still in full control.

 Failures aren't all created equal.

 We split your senders into three semantically distinct buckets so the failures that actually matter — not the ones every DMARC deployment ignores — rise to the top.
+The auto-policy engine reads the same buckets, which is why it can ramp safely without you reviewing every report.

 Recognised sender, aligned outcome.
 The healthy state — these are the senders you want to see, doing what they should.